DarkoKuzmanovic/verbatim-ai/README.md

 # Verbatim AI

 A web-based tool that extracts YouTube video transcripts and formats them into clean, readable documents using AI.
-Deployable on Vercel with serverless architecture.
+Easily deployable on any Linux VPS (Ubuntu/Apache).

 ## Features